-Since the north end of Block 61 has a CBD overlay intended to rejuvenate blighted areas such as West Atlantic Avenue and allows for more intense development, there is pressure to develop the CBD overlay area with a higher density.
-The small footprint of the 2-story Rectory does not comply with the needs of the applicant.
-Additionally, the Rectory at its existing site would be overshadowed by the 4-story mixed use development that is proposed in the CBD overlay area immediately north of the Rectory's existing site.
-At this time the applicant has not claimed undue economic hardship.
+Building 'B' is located near property that has a CBD overlay, which was intended to rejuvenate blighted areas such as West Atlantic Avenue and allows more intense development.
+The small footprint of Building 'B' does not comply with the needs of the owner, however, the developer does intend to preserve the contributing historic building at its proposed relocation site.
+Additionally, Building 'B" in its existing location would be over shaded by the 4-story mixed use development proposed in the CBD overlay area north of its existing site.
+At this time the owner has not claimed undue economic hardship.
 If the owner decides to claim undue economic hardship, the owner must comply and submit all materials requested in Article 4.5, Section 4.5.1 (H).

-Pursuant to LDR Section 4.5.1(E)(6)(a)1., Relocation of Contributing or Individually Designated Structures, Criteria, when considering the relocation of a contributing structure from a historic district, or an individually designated structure from a site, the Board shall be guided by the following, as applicable:
+Pursuant to LDR Section 4.5.1(E)(6)(a)1., Relocation, Relocation of Contributing or Individually Designated Structures, Criteria, when considering the relocation of a contributing structure from a historic district, or an individually designated structure from a site, the Board shall be guided by the following, as applicable: